-The serial clock (SCLK) pin clocks the internal SPI shift register of the 33814.
+The serial clock (SCLK) pin clocks the internal SPI shift register of the 33813.
 The SI data is latched into the input shift register on the rising edge of SCLK signal.
 The SO pin shifts status bits out on the falling edge of SCLK.
 The SO data is available for the MCU to read on the rising edge of SCLK.
-With CSB in a logic high state, signals on the SCLK and SI pins will be ignored and the SO pin will be in a high-impedance state.
-The SCLK signal consists of a 50% duty cycle with CMOS logic levels referenced to V{CC} .
-All SPI transfers consist of exactly16 SCLK pulses.
+With CSB in a logic high state, signals on the SCLK and SI pins is ignored and the SO pin is in a high-impedance state.
+The SCLK signal consists of a 50% duty cycle with CMOS logic levels referenced to $V{CC}$ .
+All SPI transfers consist of exactly 16 SCLK pulses.
 If any more or less than 16 clock pulses are received within one frame of CSB going low and then high, a SPI error is reported in the SPI Status Register.
-The SPI error bit will also be set whenever an invalid SPI message is received, even though it may contain 16-bits.
+The SPI error bit is also set whenever an invalid SPI message is received, even though it may contain 16-bits.